Geometric Learning of Canonical Parameterizations of $2D$-curves: Mathematical Background and Method

-In the infinite-dimensional setting, the geodesic distance function associated with a Riemannian metric can be degenerate.
-The first example of this infinite-dimensional phenomenon was given explicitly in \cite{MM}.
-In this paper, the authors considered the reparameterization-invariant $L^2$-Riemannian metric on the space of parameterized $2D$-curves, and the induced quotient metric on the space of unparameterized $2D$-curves.
+In an infinite-dimensional setting, the~geodesic distance function associated with a Riemannian metric can be degenerate.
+The~first example of this infinite-dimensional phenomenon was explicitly given in~\cite{MM}.
+In~this paper, the~authors considered the reparameterization-invariant $L^2$-Riemannian metric on the space of parameterized $2D$-curves, and~the induced quotient metric on the space of unparameterized $2D$-curves.
 They proved that the quotient metric admits a vanishing geodesic distance function.
-In other words, the geodesic distance between any pair of curves is zero.
+In~other words, the~geodesic distance between any pair of curves is~zero.

-Clearly, when the distance function is degenerate, it cannot be used to measure dissimilarities between pairs of points in the manifold.
-For this reason and also to avoid computationally costly optimization steps, in this paper, we propose another strategy to measure the dissimilarity between contours in the plane.
+Clearly, when the distance function is degenerate, it cannot be used to measure the dissimilarities between pairs of points in the manifold.
+For~this reason, as well as to avoid computationally costly optimization steps, we propose in this paper another strategy to measure the dissimilarity between contours in the~plane.

-\subsection{Proposed distance between oriented contours}
+\subsection{Proposed Distance Between Oriented~Contours}

 Recall that $\mathcal{P}$ defined in \eqref{P} is the space of embedded closed $2D$-curves.
-As a space of smooth functions on the compact manifold $\mathbb{S}^1$ with values in $\mathbb{R}^2$, it is contained in the Hilbert space of square-integrable functions on $\mathbb{S}^1$ with values in $\mathbb{R}^2$, denoted by $L^2(\mathbb{S}^1, \mathbb{R}^2)$.
+As~a space of smooth functions on the compact manifold $\mathbb{S}^1$ with values in $\mathbb{R}^2$, it is contained in the Hilbert space of square-integrable functions on $\mathbb{S}^1$ with values in $\mathbb{R}^2$, denoted by $L^2(\mathbb{S}^1, \mathbb{R}^2)$.
 Recall that the scalar product in $L^2(\mathbb{S}^1, \mathbb{R}^2)$ is given by

 where the dot denotes the scalar product on $\mathbb{R}^2$.
-The corresponding norm is given by
+The~corresponding norm is given by

 Since the scalar product \eqref{L2} is not invariant by the group of reparameterizations $\mathcal{G}$, it cannot be used directly to measure the dissimilarity between oriented contours, since the result would depend on the way the contours are parameterized.
-However, if we fix the way contours are parameterized by choosing a canonical parameterization $s:\mathcal{P}/\mathcal{G}\rightarrow \mathcal{P}$, then any oriented contour $[\gamma]$ is associated with a unique function $s(\gamma)$ in $L^2(\mathbb{S}^1, \mathbb{R}^2)$, and we can measure the distance between $[\gamma_1]$ and $[\gamma_2]$ as
+However, if~we fix the way contours are parameterized by choosing a canonical parameterization $s:\mathcal{P}/\mathcal{G}\rightarrow \mathcal{P}$, then any oriented contour $[\gamma]$ is associated with a unique function $s([\gamma])$ in $L^2(\mathbb{S}^1, \mathbb{R}^2)$, and~we can measure the distance between $[\gamma_1]$ and $[\gamma_2]$ as